 It’s a horrible family tragedy, one that—thanks to all of the lying done by the Scientologists involved—is inescapably tied to the Church of Scientology and its highly questionable practices.
 On the night of my son’s passing, for example, Brennan told Clearwater policeman Jonathan Yuen that he had taken control of Kyle’s prescribed psychiatric medication.
 It was found locked in the trunk of Brennan’s vehicle.
 Kyle’s death took place only thirty-six hours after Tom Brennan had been given direct orders to “handle”1 Kyle by Scientology’s “Flag Service Organization.”
 2 (See endnotes)

 The police investigation into Kyle’s suspicious death was woefully mismanaged, replete with conflicts of interest.
 The Clearwater Police Report is a tissue of omissions, half-truths, and outright lies.
 A myriad of questions asked by Kyle’s family remains unanswered.

 In February 2009 a wrongful-death lawsuit was filed in the Middle District Federal Court in Tampa, Florida.
 Named as defendants were:

 1) Kyle’s father, Tom Brennan,

-2) Denise Miscavige Gentile, Brennan’s Scientology “auditor” (or “psychotherapist”) and twin sister of Scientology’s controversial leader, David Miscavige,
+2) Denise Miscavige Gentile, Brennan’s Scientology “auditor” (or “psychotherapist”) and the twin sister of Scientology’s controversial leader, David Miscavige,

 3) Denise’s husband, Gerald “Jerry” Gentile,